 Community awareness programs take place about the importance of Wildlife and coexistence with them.
 A portion of the entrance fees is also shared with surrounding communities.

 We Follow the Rules in Uganda’s National Park and Preserves:

 Parks are under the jurisdiction of Uganda Wildlife Authority, and parks are well regulated, and the rules are strictly enforced.
 Besides the rules that Uganda Wildlife Authority has, we have added some of our own that will keep you safe and secure on your Safari in Uganda.

 - No movement on foot without an armed Ranger escort-outside of park stay with your driver-guide

 - No Driving in parks from 7:30 pm until 6:30 am.

-- No wandering away from Lodge that is located in the park or at the edge of it.
-There are wild animals plus it avoids contacting poachers.
+- There is No wandering away from the Lodge.
+There are wild animals, plus it avoids contacting poachers.

 - No Game Drives without an armed ranger on board vehicle

-- On all activities have at least a copy of passport in a daypack
+- All activities have at least a copy of the passport in a daypack.

 - Dress for the occasion – gorilla, chimpanzee trek, hike, volcano climb – follow our suggestion, they are for your wellbeing.